 What: Elegant Afternoon Tea at Betty Blythe

-Details: Dress up in your most sumptuous Great Gatsby-esque finery to visit this cosy 1920s-style vintage tearoom, and enjoy home-made scones, cakes and finger sandwiches.
+Details: Dress up in your most sumptuous Great Gatsby-esque finery to visit this cosy 1920s-style vintage tearoom, one of London's best kept secrets, and enjoy home-made scones, cakes and finger sandwiches.
 Don't worry if you don't have the garb at home, there's a dressing up box filled with vintage accessories.
 Pretend you’re in a movie with Leo (or, okay, just an extra in Downton Abbey) in between stuffing your face.

 When: Sittings at 12pm, 2pm and 4pm Monday-Friday, and at 11am, 1.30pm and 4pm on Saturday and Sunday

 Men’s Afternoon Teas